Easy DIY Christmas gifts for the home

 Customised glassware

 Give plain glassware a colourful makeover by adding personalised names, motifs or phrases.
-You'll need a Cricut machine, permanent vinyl, and a laptop or smartphone to create your design.
+You'll need a Cricut machine, permanent vinyl and a computer or smartphone to create your design.
 Once printed out, simply remove the excess vinyl from around your pattern and stick it onto the glass.

 Printed cushions